ashlinaronin/synth-remote/readme.md

 * if you're still having issues, send ashlin a message

-* if using a yarns,
+*if using a yarns MIDI-CV interface*
-make sure that layout is on 4M
+* make sure that layout is on 4M
 * set the parts to the correct midi channels (parts 1-4 corresponding to midi channels 1-4)--

 * go to Part, select 1, and exit the menu